golemfoundation/wildland-client/Documentation/paths.rst

   ``/path/two``), we use that container.
 The signer has to be the same as for the outer container.

-  If there is a user manifest, we load containers for that user and look for a container with the right path (in this case, ``/path/two``).
+  If there is a trust manifest, we check if that manifest contains the right path (in this case, ``/path/two``).

-  If there are multiple containers, we check them all.
+  If so, we load the user manifest indicated by that trust manifest, and load containers for that user.

 Normally, the manifest signature is verified, unless the storage is marked as ``trusted``, in which case we accept unsigned manifests.